white-and-red houses

 You requested it in Q4 (Oct) and they completed the process at the end of Q4 (which isn’t over four months) which is mentioned when redeeming your shares.
 The same goes for how they process the share value.
 It specifically mentions it throughout the redemption process plus there’s a checklist you have to go through.

 1. Thanks for engaging!
-And yeah, I’m certain things will balance out in your account and if hanging on for the long-run things will go positive- if just a matter of time.
+And yeah, I’m certain things will balance out in your account and if hanging on for the long-run things will go positive- it’s just a matter of time.

 I think stating the “post is totally inaccurate” is a stretch.
 For starters, it was 3 months and not 4.
 This typo is the only inaccuracy I’m aware of in my post.
 Thank you very much for pointing this out!
 I’ve made this correction and corresponding annotation.
 Thanks!